 Parents who would like to access Emergency Childcare should visit the Resource and Referral County Listing web page.
 The local Resource and Referral Agency within your county is there to help connect parents with finding childcare providers.
 If you would like to access subsidized care you will need to inform the Resource and Referral Agency, who will be able to walk you through the process of enrolling in subsidized childcare.

 - Which providers does the 30-day limit apply to?
 (Updated 6/16/20)

-The 30-day limit applies to center, family child care home, and license-exempt providers paid through a subsidy voucher/certificate from an Alternative Payment (AP) program (Migrant Alternative Payment Program; CalWORKs Stage 2; CalWORKs Stage 3; California Alternative Payment Program).
+The 30-day limit applies to center, family child care home, and license-exempt providers paid through a subsidy voucher/certificate from an Alternative Payment (AP) program (Migrant Alternative Payment Program; California Work Opportunity and Responsibility to Kids [CalWORKs] Stage 2; CalWORKs Stage 3; California Alternative Payment Program).

 - If a provider paid through a subsidy voucher/certificate from an AP program is closed beyond 30 days, will the provider continue to be reimbursed after that time?

 No, the AP contractors must only authorize reimbursement for 30 calendar days to providers that are paid through a subsidy voucher.

 - According to Management Bulletin (MB) 20-04, AP contractors may reimburse providers for 30 days after closure.
 When does the 30 days start?